ggouws/HPC_RNAseq/README.md

 Once the script has finished running, the fastQC output will be in a 'raw_fastqc' folder.
 The MultiQC reports will be placed in a folder called 'quality_reports', which you can download to view the contents in a browser.
 There will be two MultiQC plots, one for the R1 reads for all your samples ('Raw_data_R1_multiqc_report.html') and one for the R2 reads ('Raw_data_R2_multiqc_report.html').
-View and consider these reports when considering your strategy for cleaning (filtering and trimming) your data.
+In addition, the script will produce a tab-delimited text file, 'raw_read_couts.txt', indicating the number of raw reads for each sample.
+View and consider these reports when considering your strategy for cleaning
+(filtering and trimming) your data.